 It’s named after the red-cloaked Maasai people who live in the park and graze their animals here as they have done for centuries.
-Located at the Maasai Mara game reserve in Kenya, along with the Serengeti in Tanzania, it is one of the best places in Africa for seeing lion, cheetah and leopard.
+Located at the Maasai Mara game reserve in Kenya, along with the Serengeti in Tanzania, it is one of the best places in Africa for seeing lions, cheetah, and leopards.
 It is most famous for the annual wildebeest migration and dramatic crossing of the crocodile-infested Mara River.
-Every year from July – October you can witness the incredible migration of millions of wildebeest and zebra in search for food and water.
+Every year from July – October you can witness the incredible migration of millions of wildebeest and zebra in search of food and water.
 The captivating event is one of the few natural land migrations that remain intact in the world today.
 The sound of the approaching herds is a deep, primal rumbling of thundering hooves and low grunts.
-Lions abound throughout the park as do leopards, cheetah, hyenas, giraffe, impala, wildebeest, topi, baboons, warthogs, buffalo, zebra, elephants, and of course hippos and crocodiles in the Mara River Balloon Safaris are also offered by some.
-This incredible once in a lifetime experience offers the visitor a fantastic view of the great plains of the Mara and the chance to drift over the great herds below.
+Lions abound throughout the park as do leopards, cheetah, hyenas, giraffes, impala, wildebeest, topi, baboons, warthogs, buffalo, zebra, elephants, and of course hippos and crocodiles in the Mara River Balloon Safaris are also offered by some.
+This incredible once-in-a-lifetime experience offers the visitor a fantastic view of the great plains of the Mara and the chance to drift over the great herds below.

 Check out some of the cool and cheap tours you could do in Masai Mara.